-A public meeting of the West Side Rural Fire Protection District will be held on June 10, 2021 at 12:00 pm at the West Side Rural Fire Protection District Station #1, at 4250 Barrett Drive, Hood River, Hood River, Hood River County, Oregon with social distancing protocols.
-The purpose of this meeting is to discuss the budget for the fiscal year beginning July 1, 2021 as approved by the West Side Rural Fire District Budget Committee.
+A public meeting of the West Side Rural Fire Protection District will be held on June 16, 2022 at 12:00 pm at the West Side Rural Fire Protection District Station #1, at 4250 Barrett Drive, Hood River, Hood River County, Oregon.
+The purpose of this meeting is to discuss the budget for the fiscal year beginning July 1, 2022 as approved by the West Side Rural Fire District Budget Committee.
 A summary of the budget is presented below.
 A copy of the budget may be inspected or obtained at 1185 Tucker Rd, Hood River, Oregon, between the hours of 8 a.m. and 4 p.m.
 This budget is for an annual budget period.
 This budget was prepared on a basis of accounting that is the same as the preceding year.
-Due to the COVID-19 Pandemic, the Zoom meeting information for citizen testimony to be heard at the meeting may be requested by contacting Doug Kelly at 541-386-1550 or doug kelly@westsidefire.com.